How To Connect your Amazon Fire TV Stick to WiFi Without the Remote

 - Turn off the hotspot.

-Hold down the Menu, Back and left arrow buttons on the remote for 10 seconds or so.
-Then reboot your Amazon Fire Stick and let it boot again.
-The replacement remote should work fine and be able to reprogram your WiFi settings as per usual.
+- Hold the Menu, Back and left arrow buttons down simultaneously on the remote for 10 seconds or so.

 After the reboot the replacement remote should work, and you can then set up your Fire TV Stick.
 You can then either keep the new remote (if you have it lent from someone) and use it, or configure your phone as a remote as described above.
 If you purchased the remote, you can then return it to the store (although please be considerate and re-pair the remote and the Fire TV Stick it came with, so that the next purchaser isn’t stuck with a remote that mysteriously doesn’t work with his or her new Stick).

 Do you know of any other methods for connecting a Fire TV Stick without the remote control?
 Please, share your ideas with us in the comments section below if you do!

 The Fire TV Stick is a great TV solution, and we have a lot of great ways to enhance your experience.